hexchat/documentation/developers.rst

 Scripting
 ---------

-There are multiple scripting languages supported by HexChat but currently only Python (2.7) and Perl (5.16) are official supported.
+There are multiple scripting languages supported by HexChat but currently only Python (2.7) and Perl (5.16) are officially supported.

 .. toctree::
    :maxdepth: 1